manticoresoftware/manticoresearch/manual/Searching/Grouping.md

 <!-- example group5 -->
 ##### Sorting inside a group
-Another essential analytics demand is to sort elements within a group.
-For that there's `WITHIN GROUP ORDER BY ... {ASC|DESC}` clause.
-For example let's get the most rated film for each year.
-Note it works in parallel with just `ORDER BY`:
+Another crucial analytics requirement is to sort elements within a group.
+To achieve this, use the `WITHIN GROUP ORDER BY ... {ASC|DESC}` clause.
+For example, let's get the highest-rated film for each year.
+Note that it works in parallel with just `ORDER BY`:

 * `WITHIN GROUP ORDER BY` sorts results **inside a group**
 * while just `GROUP BY` **sorts the groups themselves**

-The work absolutely independently.
+These two work entirely independently.

 <!-- intro -->